 Welcome to Car Insurance 101, your primer and guidebook for understanding and navigating the exotic territory of automobile insurance.
 My aim is to explain everything you need to know about insuring your automobile, its occupants, and all objects in your path.

-- I’ll begin with an overview of the industry’s basics
+- We’ll begin with an overview of the industry’s basics

 - Then explain how to think like an insurer and assess your own risk